Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Private/Independent Schools

-You may also contact the school liaison at the Naval Submarine Base New London at 860-694-3772 or Miranda Chapman, (SLP) NAVSUBASE NLON Groton, CT. miranda.c.chapman.naf@us.navy.mil
+You may also contact the school liaison at the Naval Submarine Base New London at 860-694-3772, (SLP) NAVSUBASE NLON Groton, CT. miranda.c.chapman.naf@us.navy.mil.

 The School Liaison Officer is the primary point of contact between the military installation, the local schools, and school districts, transitioning families, and the community at large.
 The Navy School Liaison Program helps installation and regional commanders work with state departments and local school districts to foster awareness of the stressors on military families caused by frequent transitions and extended deployments.
 These education professionals are located on all major Navy installations and serve as liaisons between Navy families and area schools. contact the School Liaison they can assist with the following:

-Please contact your local school liaison you’re your specific questions or concerns.
-The school liaison can be reached at 860-694-3772 or SLO.
-SUBASENLON.fct@navy.mil
+This is not an exhaustive list of school liaison services. please contact SLP with your specific questions or concerns.
+The school liaison can be reached at 860-694-3772 or SLO.SUBASENLON.fct@navy.mil

 Many local school districts are in the process of adapting their graduation requirements and implementing a proficiency-based graduation requirement and student graduation portfolio project.
 For the most accurate and up-to-date information on graduation requirements in the Rhode Island schools, please see the school’s website